Reading Time: 5 minutes

 One of the primary benefits, specifically relevant to expats, is that policyholders can use time apportionment relief (TAR) if they are non-UK residents during the term of the bond.

-If you have an offshore investment bond and were resident outside of the UK during the time that your policy was in force, you can reduce the tax liability normally paid against a chargeable gain.
+If you have an offshore investment bond and were resident outside of the UK during the time that your policy was in force, you can reduce the chargeable gain normally subject to income tax.

 In effect, you calculate the number of days you owned your offshore investment bond as a non-UK resident and reduce your tax obligation by that proportion.